You are currently browsing the mad magazine category

 And the magazine sections used to be huge, or at least they appeared to be so to me in the 1970s/early 1980s.
 So many choices, so many weird and wonderful mags, and this was the era when you could still find comic book publications.
 Not so much the comic books, though there was a limited selection at some shops, but, like, the Marvel magazines were a little more common.
 That’s where I first spotted Pizzazz, for example, eventually getting a subscription (only for it to be cancelled shortly thereafter, with Amazing Spider-Man replacing the rest of the sub).

 One quick memory I had specifically of the Marvel mags at the grocery store was when I spotted the Hulk mag on the shelf.
-I must have declared out loud to myself “hey, it’s Hulk” or something to that effect as an adult walking by, a really old guy, probably at least in his 40s, replied to be by cheerfully growling “HULK!” and, like, lifting up his arms, fists clenched, and stomped by Lou Ferrigno-style.
+I must have declared out loud to myself “hey, it’s Hulk” or something to that effect as an adult walking by, a really old guy, probably at least in his 40s, replied to me by cheerfully growling “HULK!” and, like, lifting up his arms, fists clenched, and stomping by Lou Ferrigno-style.

 Anyway, I loved me the magazine sections way back when.
 The exotic allure of them has declined somewhat in my later years, as my employment has generally revolved around managing shops that were essentially all magazine racks.
 But that didn’t stop me on my recent visit to the grocery store, as I gazed upon the one section over which I used to obsess.